 Replacing this year?
 Five to consider.

-Last winter was hard on us all…especially on the trees and shrubs that took the brunt of winter winds, sub-zero temperatures, and heavy snow.
-As spring progressed, the damage was revealed: winter burn on evergreens (read our blog about it here), lots of dead branches, and, for many homeowners, the loss of key "hardscape" elements: the shrubs that are the backbone of many a yard and garden.
+Some winters are hard on midwesterners…especially on the trees and shrubs that take the brunt of winter winds, sub-zero temperatures, and heavy snow.
+As spring progresses, the damage is revealed: winter burn on evergreens (read our blog about it here), lots of dead branches, and, for many homeowners, the loss of key "hardscape" elements: the shrubs that are the backbone of many a yard and garden.

 In this month's Smart Gardener, we look at shrubs that are worthy replacements for those that you may have lost this year.
 Unfamiliar with some of these?
 All are valuable in midwestern gardens, and well worth seeking out or requesting at local nurseries.